maxloopinmok/weekly-report/2023 Monday February 27 to Sunday March 5.md

 ### 4) Read work improvement books and content, and utilise the latest tools to code and learn coding.
 Actions:

-I've subscribed to ChatGPT Plus.
+- I've subscribed to ChatGPT Plus.
 I did tri-programming with ChatGPT and Github Copilot.
-I read the book "A Thousand Brains: A New Theory of Intelligence" Part 2 "Machine Intelligence" Chapter 8 "Why There Is No “I” in AI".
+- I read the book "A Thousand Brains: A New Theory of Intelligence" Part 2 "Machine Intelligence" Chapter 8 "Why There Is No “I” in AI".

+I briefly read these books:
+- "The robots are coming!
+The Future of Jobs in the Age of Automation" Chapter 10 "Jobs of the Future" and "Epilogue: The Top Ten Job Fields of the Future".
+- "Harvard Business Review: The Year in Tech, 2023" Chapter 10 "No-code Platforms can bring AI to Small and Midsize Businesses".
+- "Future Minds: The Rise of Intelligence from the Big Bang to the End of the Universe" Chapter 7 "Chatbots and the Illusion of Awareness".
+- "Radically Human: How New Technology Is Transforming Business and Shaping Our Future" Chapter 6 "Talent: Humans + Radically Human Technology".

 I read most of the following web articles:
 - Tools such as ChatGPT threaten transparent science; here are our ground rules for their use